 Within the span of 30-40 minutes, the outline of the Southease bridge should begin to materialise in the distance.
 Upon reaching it, you have a choice - cross the bridge and head towards Southease station, or turn right to explore the delightful Southease village, complete with charming thatched cottages and an endearing church.

-At Southease Bridge there is a slipway with access to the River Ouse, a popular spot for 'Wild Swimming', paddle boarding, kayaking and canoeing, and it provides an easy access point to the river (there is no slipway in Lewes).
+At Southease Bridge, there is a slipway with access to the River Ouse, a popular spot for wild swimming near Lewes, paddle boarding, kayaking, and canoeing, and it provides an easy access point to the river (there is no slipway in Lewes).
 The water is really clean at this stretch of the river, as it is tidal and this part is close to the sea.
 You will also find an information board that talks about the interesting history of Southease and its industrial past.
 People also love to picnic here!

 You have now come to the end of the walk, If you cross the bridge you will find Southease Station where you can catch a train back to Lewes (6 minutes)

-Should you find yourself with time to spare before the train arrives, we strongly recommend crossing the railway line for a pitstop at the YHA South Downs.
+Should you find yourself with time to spare before the train arrives, we strongly recommend crossing the railway line for a pitstop at the YHA South Downs Courtyard cafe.
 Walk across the River Ouse at Southease bridge, the only crossing point between Lewes and the coastal port of Newhaven and continue up the path.

 Carry on on up the path ahead you will pass through the railway line and find YHA South Downs!